abhirupmjdr/CS6910_A1/README.md

 python train.py --wandb_entity myname --wandb_project myprojectname -nhl 4 -sz 64 -a "tanh"
 ```

-In this parameter my model gets best accuracy as of the tests I have done
+Here I have given another example of how every required hyperparameter can be manipulated.

 ```
-python train.py --wandb_entity abhirupmjdr_dl --wandb_project cs6910-a1 -a 'tanh' -o 'adam' -nhl 4 -sz 128 -w_i 'Xavier' --beta1 0.9 --beta2 0.9 -lr 0.0001 -e 10 -b 32
+python train.py --wandb_entity abhirupmjdr_dl --wandb_project cs6910-a1 -a 'tanh' -o 'adam' -nhl 3 -sz 32 -w_i 'Xavier' --beta1 0.9 --beta2 0.99 -lr 0.001 -e 5 -b 32
 ```
+In the above code --wandb_entity value  is `abhirupmjdr_dl` and project is my that project where it will be logged which is `cs6910-a1`.

-Given the following where in Name column two commands are given for each hyperparameters and also for dataset. you need write the commands followed by the arguments
+Given the following where in the Name column two commands are given for each hyperparameter and also for the dataset. you need to write the any of the two commands followed by the arguments

 | Name                      | Default Value | Description                                                              |
 |---------------------------|---------------|--------------------------------------------------------------------------|